followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/1 Configuration/commonAxisSettings/label/overlappingBehavior.md

 - **none**
 Leaves axis labels overlapped.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `PolarChartOverlappingBehavior` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `PolarChartOverlappingBehavior` enum.
 This enum accepts the following values: `Hide` and `None`.

 [note] Specifying this option with the *"enlargeTickInterval"* and *"ignore"* values is <span style="color:red">deprecated</span>.
 <!--/fullDescription-->